ccdc-opensource/on-site-webcsd/README.md

 This is our initial estimate of what will be required to run WebCSD well.
 170GB free hd space, 32GB ram, 8 core cpu, Linux OS

-## Local Database Configuration
+## In-house Database Configuration

-On-Site WebCSD can be configured to read from local databases.
-To enable these databases, copy and rename the file `docker-compose.sample-db-config.yml` to `docker-compose.db-config.yml` and edit the `volumes` section to point to any local databases and edit the `environment` section to configure the application to recognise these databases.
+On-Site WebCSD can be configured to read from in-house databases.
+To enable these databases, copy and rename the file `docker-compose.sample-db-config.yml` to `docker-compose.db-config.yml` and edit the `volumes` section to point to any in-house databases and edit the `environment` section to configure the application to recognise these databases.
 More information is given in the notes & example sections of the sample file.
 This acts as an [override file](https://docs.docker.com/compose/extends/) which you will have to include in the startup command.

 ## Installation